gunnarjohnson/repos-viewer/README.md

 # Repos Viewer
-**A React app that uses the GitHub REST API to display a user's repositories**
+**A React app that uses the GitHub REST API to display a user's repositories.**

 ## Table of Contents
 * [Installation](#installation)